 Environmental: There are certain environmental factors that have been shown to contribute to the development of ODD including dysfunctional family interactions, mental illness within family members, and inconsistent or lack of parental discipline.

 Biological: Studies have indicated that particular areas of the brain that control the ability to regulate behavior and emotions may not be functioning properly in children with ODD.
 There are also specific chemicals in the brain called neurotransmitters which are responsible for neural communication.
 When these chemicals are not balanced neural communication can be disrupted leading to the symptoms of ODD.

 Modeling: When children grow up in a family with older siblings who display ODD behavior and parents are unable to discipline they may learn that they can get their way with similar behavior.
 Often when this occurs and parents end up with more than one oppositional child on their hands they become overwhelmed and give up trying to address the behavior.

-Family Environment: There are certain family factors that have been shown to contribute to the development of ODD including maladaptive family interactions, psychological problems in family members and a family history of substance abuse.
+Family Environment: There are certain family factors that have been shown to contribute to the development of ODD including maladaptive family interactions, psychological problems in family members.

 Signs and Symptoms

 Signs and Symptoms of Oppositional Defiant Disorder

 There are numerous symptoms of ODD that can affect not only the child themselves but the entire family.
 These include:

 - Viewing the world negatively